plkpiotr/design-patterns/README.md

 ## <a name="mediator">Mediator</a> [behavioral] [&#8657;](#list)

-Mediator allows you to define at least one class responsible for communication between components.
+Mediator allows you to define a class responsible for communication between components.

 #### UML diagram: